 Deploy and Manage Antivirus/Antimalware Solutions

 Endpoint management solutions should be able to deploy and manage antivirus/antimalware (AV/AM) solutions.
-This allows your IT team to utilize a single console for AV/AM and endpoint management.
+These solutions allow your IT team to utilize a single AV/AM and endpoint management console.

 Backup and Disaster Recovery